Equitable and Improved Outcomes Throughout Pregnancy and the Neonatal Period

 Delete 2. (lines 52–53) and insert:

-2. Referral to NHS mental health support services to be made available after every miscarriage, not just after three, and for a report on mental health service waiting times for these patients to be published annually.
+2. Support and referral including to NHS mental health support services to be made available after every miscarriage, not just after three, and for a report on mental health service waiting times for these patients to be published annually.

 After 8. (line 73), insert: